CharlyMech/MySQLServer-Ubuntu22.04Server-ConfigProcess/README.md

 The process is pretty straight forward, just need to configure correctly the network interfaces' IP.
 Here is the process in screenshots.

--  Set the prefferred language:
+-  Set the preferred language:

 ![Host Network Manager](Images/Installation%200.png)